EGYPTIAN MUSEUM

 3. The goldsmith's pieces contained in the sarcophagus and the gold treasure.
 In this room, illuminated only by artificial light, Tutankhamun's funerary mask, made of gold, lapis lazuli, carnelian, quartz, obsidian, turquoise and pâte de verre, is on display.
 Pharaoh wears the nemes, the white and blue linen wig cover, encircled by an orle bearing the images of the serpent and the vulture; they are the guardians of the two Egyptians.
 The king's ears are pierced, a remnant of the Amarna period and its aesthetic canons.

 There are several pendants.
 The first, in the form of two gold cartouches, was designed to hold ointments.
 Young Pharaoh is also depicted in a similar manner, twice, in gold and blue pâte de verre, seated on the ground, eating.
 A gold necklace supports a gold and stone falcon.
-This necklace was glued to the mummy's bandages, as was a necklace depicting three lapis lazuli scarabs on one side and Pharaoh chosen by Amun-Ra.
+This necklace was glued to the mummy's bandages, along with a necklace depicting three lapis lazuli scarabs on one side and Pharaoh chosen by Amun-Ra.

 Pharaoh also wore a large saltire representing the god Horus and was surrounded by a gold and stone mesh corset.
-On one side, a scene depicts him facing Amun; on the other, a curious representation of a scarab with the body of a falcon and carrying a carnelian sun.
+On one side, a scene depicts him facing Amun, on the other a curious representation of a scarab with the body of a falcon and carrying a carnelian sun.
 He is surrounded by the crowns of Upper and Lower Egypt.
 Pharaoh's flail and scepter are made of bronze, gold, glass paste and wood.

 Two of Pharaoh's three gilded wooden sarcophagi are on display in the museum, the third being in Pharaoh's tomb in the Valley of the Kings.
 Here we admire the inner sarcophagus, entirely in gold, as well as the second sarcophagus in gilded wood, entirely covered with a mosaic of turquoise, carnelian and lapis lazuli.